Pyrénée is Wild at Heart

 ...and without

-Despite her occasional attempts to become a fashion victim
+Despite these occasional attempts to become a fashion victim

 I like to think that Pyrénée will always be a nature girl at heart.